 Depending on where you are moving, you will have the following options for obtaining health insurance:

 - Pay into a national (public) health insurance scheme.
-If you are employed abroad, then you pay into a government health insurance scheme, and then you benefit free or relatively inexpensive public healthcare.
+If you are employed abroad, then you pay into a government health insurance scheme, and then you benefit from free or relatively inexpensive public healthcare.
 This type of healthcare scheme is not available in all countries.

 - Purchase private health insurance from a local company.
 Once you arrive in your destination country, you can purchase a health insurance policy from a local company.
 Coverage is usually limited within the borders of that country.

 - Purchase international health insurance.
 This type of health insurance offers coverage across several destinations (or worldwide).
 It is the most common type of expat health insurance, especially for people who travel or move around a lot.
+You can purchase an international health insurance plan at Insubuy or International Citizens Insurance.
+They offer a comprehensive range of plans for expats that suit the needs of both families and individuals.

 National Health Insurance for Expats

 If the country you are moving to has a public insurance scheme, then as a working resident, you will likely be able to use it.
-National health insurance only pays for treatment into public hospitals, so if you want to get treated elsewhere, you have to pay from your pocket or purchase a private health insurance scheme.
+National health insurance only pays for treatment in public hospitals, so if you want to get treated elsewhere, you have to pay from your pocket or purchase a private health insurance scheme.

 Example: Expats who are employed in Thailand automatically pay into a public health insurance scheme through social security contributions (taxes).
 This allows them to go to certain public hospitals and clinics in Thailand and receive free treatment and care.
 But if they want treatment in one of the higher-quality private hospitals, they either have to pay out-of-pocket or invest in a private or international expat health insurance scheme.